 Have you ever wondered how many airline parts comprise that Airbus you’re boarding?
 Rest assured, the number of parts of a plane is considerable.
+In fact, today’s commercial airliners are made of literally millions of parts.
 To gain a basic understanding of aircraft design, we’ll take you through the main parts of a Cessna Skyhawk.
 Whether you’re flying a jet with twin turbines or a single engine model, you’ll see commonalities among aircraft parts for every type of airplane.

 Both Epic-trained pilots and mechanics learn the meaning of airplane parts definitions through hands-on training.
 Proper aircraft maintenance is critical, and learning how to fly or maintain aircraft starts with knowing the parts.
 The following diagrams will allow you to view the basic structure and design as an introduction to the parts of an airplane.
 The parts of a plane are basic knowledge for all pilots.
 Whether you fly a Cessna 172 Skyhawk or a Boeing 747, pilots must know the main sections and parts of an airplane.

 Airplanes are not all alike, but they are comprised of basic components.
 The main sections of an airplane include the fuselage, wings, cockpit, engine, propeller, tail assembly, and landing gear.
 Understanding the basic functions of how these parts interact is the first step to understanding the principles of aerodynamics.